Research Areas

 Enhancing Cancer Immunotherapy

-For the past 40 years, one of most effective immunotherapies in any malignancy has been the intravesical instillation of bacillus Calmette-Guerin (BCG) for bladder cancer.
-BCG is an attenuated tuberculoid strain of bacteria that has become a part of the standard of care for patients with bladder cancer.
-Over the past five years, immune checkpoint inhibitors that target the PD1–PD-L1 axis have been approved for use in bladder cancer, representing the first major therapeutic change in decades.
-However, although a small fraction of patients show durable therapeutic responses or are cured, the vast majority (over 75 percent) remains unresponsive, highlighting an urgent need to better understand and improve these therapies.
+For the past 40 years, one of the most effective immunotherapies in any malignancy has been the intravesical instillation of bacillus Calmette-Guerin (BCG) for bladder cancer.
+BCG is an attenuated tuberculoid strain of bacteria that has become part of the standard of care for patients with bladder cancer.
+Over the past five years, immune checkpoint inhibitors that target the PD-1–PD-L1 axis have been approved for use in bladder cancer, representing the first major therapeutic change in decades.
+However, although a small fraction of patients show durable therapeutic responses or are cured, the vast majority (over 75 percent) remain unresponsive, highlighting an urgent need to better understand and improve these therapies.
 The Theodorescu Lab has developed several novel models of murine bladder cancer and is using them to develop approaches that enhance the efficacy of checkpoint inhibitors.
-Most recently, the lab used an in vivo functional genomic depletion screen and pharmacologic approaches to identify DDR2 as a leading target for the enhancement of response to anti–PD-1 immunotherapy.
-Current work in the Theodorescu Laboratory aims to identify other molecules like DDR2 that, when inhibited, will enhance checkpoint inhibitors efficacy, while also collaborating with clinical investigators to design clinical trials of combination targeting of DDR2 and PD-1.
+Most recently, the lab used an in vivo functional genomic depletion screen and pharmacologic approaches to identify DDR2 as a leading target for the enhancement of the response to anti–PD-1 immunotherapy.
+Current work in the Theodorescu Laboratory aims to identify other molecules like DDR2 that, when inhibited, will enhance checkpoint inhibitor efficacy, while also collaborating with clinical investigators to design clinical trials of combination targeting of DDR2 and PD-1.

 Discovery of Tumor and Metastasis Suppressor Genes